-The Humanitarian provides psychological support services for organizations and personnel undertaking humanitarian focused work.
+The Humanitarian provides psychological support services, facilitation and training for predominantly Australian organizations and personnel undertaking humanitarian focused work.

-The Humanitarian’s clients are mainly international humanitarian workers and managers of organizations who are responsible for the deployment of personnel overseas.
-Australian organizations and staff who work on the humanitarian front line (such as COVID medics and paramedics, emergency, military and remotely based staff) also access The Humanitarian’s psychological support services from time to time.
+The Humanitarian’s clients are mainly international humanitarian staff and managers of organizations who are responsible for the deployment of humanitarian personnel overseas.
+Australian organizations and staff who work on the humanitarian front line (such as COVID medics and paramedics, emergency, military and remotely based staff) also access The Humanitarian’s psychological support services.

 The dragonfly is the emblem of The Humanitarian.

 Dragonflies are considered to be symbols of change, adaptability and transformation.
 Dragonflies are adept at adapting to changing environments.

 They spend many years in their development and only fly for a fraction of their life.